tharshman/CyberSecurity/README.md

 Course material from Columbia University's School of Engineering CyberSecurity Course
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
-NOTE: I have included two files in the Diagrams folder.
-Due to some inconsistencies in the course outline the larger network would be required due to day 4 of week 12 activity 2 instructing to create additional machines, DVWA-VM3 and DVWA-VM4.
-They are in a separate region due to the limit of 4 cpu's in a region using Azure's student/home level free trial.
-The second file of the smaller network is the result of eliminating the day 4 week 12 mentioned work.
-However, it can still be constructed as shown and redundancy is now across nodes and regions and globally load balanced.
-Either region can fail and ELK will still be highly available.
-The additional add outside of this course would be to add a jumpbox to the other DVWA vm region in the event of a region failure or inaccessibility.

 https://github.com/tharshman/CyberSecurity/tree/main/Diagrams/AzureNetwork.png